Samuel Smith Old Brewery: Policies

-Some dismissed managers have made claims of unfair dismissal with employment tribunals, but most represent themselves due to the cost of employing a lawyer; and under UK law employees have no recourse for unfair dismissal unless they have been employed for two years.
-The brewery employs lawyers, and wins about two-thirds of the cases.

 Controversies

 The brewery is a major landowner in Tadcaster and concerns were expressed in a 2009 edition of BBC Inside Out about its long-term empty properties, and excessive influence in the town.
 In January 2016, the brewery opposed construction of a temporary bridge over the River Wharfe on its land in Tadcaster, which would have allowed residents to cross following the collapse of the 300-year-old bridge.
 The brewery claimed the £300,000 cost was a waste of public money.
 Local councillors urged the brewery to reconsider.

 In 2010, the brewery took legal action against Cropton Brewery over the latter's use of the Yorkshire white rose design for its Yorkshire Warrior beer.
 Mr Justice Arnold ordered Cropton to remove the emblem but criticised both breweries for not settling the matter sooner.